zeelghori27012004/Applied_Forecasting_Methods/README.md

 in May–June and lows in December–January.
 Statistical measures like skewness and kurtosis provided deeper insights into temperature distribution, highlighting the prevalence of warm anomalies and changes in extreme events.
-Deseasonalization techniques, such as seasonal decomposition and differencing, effectively removed cyclic patterns to expose underlying trends.
+Deseasonalization techniques, such as seasonal decomposition and differencing, effectively removed cyclic patterns to expose underlying trends.
 ARIMA and SARIMA models effectively captured both seasonal and non-seasonal patterns in the data.
 Residual diagnostics showed minimal autocorrelation and approximate